-Love it or hate it, the classic Japanese cultural export “karaoke” is most definitely here to stay – and most of all in Japan itself.
+The best of Osaka or the best of Japan?
+Love it or hate it, the classic Japanese cultural export “karaoke” is most definitely here to stay and most of all, in Japan itself.

-So after a night of eating till you’re full (and poor), and drinking till you don’t care who hears you sing, do what the locals do and head to a karaoke joint for one of the funnest things to do in Osaka at night.
-Don’t worry, you can get a private booth; you could even do it by yourself if you REALLY wanted to.
-And if you’ve got the stamina to sing all night, join the locals again and line up at (very) late-night ramen joint for a bowl of steamy, noodly goodness at 5am.
+So after a night of eating till you’re full (and poor), and drinking till you don’t care who hears you sing, do what the locals do and head to a karaoke joint for one of the most fun activities in Osaka at night.
+Don’t worry, you can get a private booth; you could even do it by yourself if you REALLY want to.
+And if you’ve got the stamina to sing all night, join the locals again and line up at (very) late-night ramen joint for a bowl of steamy, noodly goodness at 5 A.M.

 Where to Stay in Osaka

 A fun and new Osaka hostel close to Kyobashi station, Hostel Bushi offers a comfortable sleep and cultural experiences within the heart of the city.
 Relax in the Japanese traditional baths, try on suits of armour, and admire the quirky military-themed designs.

 There are mixed and female-only dorms and private twin rooms.
 There’s a BBQ on the terrace and a shared kitchen if you want to make your own meals, and the sociable common room is a great place to meet other travellers.

 Other plus points include free Wi-Fi, laundry facilities, friendly members of staff, a hot tub, hairdryers, a large work desk, and privacy curtains on the dorm beds.